Flu shot only 36 percent effective, making bad year worse

 “The fact that the vaccine doesn’t work as well as we would like is clearly a contributing factor,” said Dr. William Schaffner, a Vanderbilt University vaccine expert.

-The vaccine was somewhat effective in young children, but it was nearly ineffective for older people, including seniors who are most vulnerable.
 The estimates were published by the Centers for Disease Control and Prevention.

 The numbers are a snapshot taken in the middle of a frantic flu season.
 They are based on relatively small numbers of people and they are considered preliminary.
 Numbers may change as the season continues and more patients are added to the study.